impredicative/gitblobts/README.md

 The file is assigned a nanosecond UTC timestamp as its name.
 The package allows subsequent retrieval of the blobs by a timestamp range.

+The philosophy behind the package is that data must automatically be backed up elsewhere to guard against local data loss, while also remaining available locally.

-The package does not support multi-user use.
+The package currently does not support any multi-user use.

 ## Installation
 Using Python 3.7+, run `pip install gitblobts`.